 If you missed the news the other day, my home state of Illinois is partially opting out of their 5-year contract with the Partnership for Assessment of Readiness for College and Careers (PARCC) test.
 While elementary grades will continue to give the test, high school students are done with it, and instead will receive the SAT as their free, state-mandated test.
 This leaves PARCC with only 8 states as full participants, not exactly the kind of number you’d like to see for a “national consortium.

+I picked the TI-Nspire CX CAS as the best calculator for the SAT.
 One of the most common students ask before taking the SAT is, “Can I use my calculator on the test?”
 The answer is yes… if you are careful about which one you bring.
 You do have to be careful to stick with the SAT’s list of approved calculators.
 Fortunately, the SAT is more relaxed about what is allowed that many other standardized test companies.
-Basically, any of the following features on a calculator means it will be banned from use on the SAT:

 UPDATE: Since this post, I’ve done full Kaplan ACT & SAT Prep review.
 Kaplan has announced they are discounting their “Classroom Anywhere” classes for ACT and SAT prep in September and October.
 It is a $100 discount from their normal cost of $499.
 The discount ends on October, so you must enroll by October 31 to take advantage of the special price.
 You will also need to follow the link above and use the discount code “100AW” to get the discount.